eshamir3/Recipe_analzying-/README.md

 We are performing multi-class classification.
 We used accuracy as our test static, as accuracy weighs false negatives and false positives the same.
 Because this is prediction of cooktime, false negatives and false positives are equally detrimental, one is not more preferred or more penalized than the other.
 Because of the equal weighing of false negatives and false positives, we chose accuracy as our metric.

+At the time of prediction, we envision that someone would have all the informaion displayed on the general page for a recipe, minus the number of minutes the recipe would take.
+They would have access to the number of steps and the descriptions of those steps, the numer of ingredients, the average rating of the recipe, and the nutrition information.
+They would also be able to tell at a glance whether the recipe was for a dessert or not.
+We will use only these features to predict the minutes category of a recipe.

+After dropping features that are not helpful for our analysis, namely description and steps (but not number of steps), we are left with the dataframe we will use for our model.

 The head of the dataframe that we wil be using for our model is:

 |   minutes |   n_steps |   n_ingredients |   avg_rating |   is_dessert |   calories |   sodium | minutes_category   |